Chicken Cordon Bleu

 Bake the chicken for 30-35 minutes, until the chicken is cooked through completely, the cheese is bubbling and the bread crumbs are golden.

 When the chicken is almost done, in a medium saucepan, melt the 2 tablespoons butter.
 Stir in the flour, whisking constantly.
 Cook the flour/butter mixture for 1-2 minutes.
 Slowly pour in the milk while whisking quickly.
-Stir in the chicken bouillon granules and salt.
+Stir in the chicken base and salt and pepper to taste.
 Whisk mixture constantly over medium heat until the mixture begins to simmer and thicken, about 3-5 minutes.

 Once the sauce has bubbled and thickened, remove from heat and stir in the mustard, Worcestershire sauce and Parmesan cheese.
 Stir until the cheese is melted.
 Keep the sauce warm until the chicken is finished baking.
 If your sauce is too thick, whisk in some more milk.
 If it's too thin, simmer longer.